What is the Defence and Veterans' Service Commission?

 The Defence and Veterans’ Service Commission (DVSC) provides independent oversight and evidence-based advice to the Australian Government on reforms to improve suicide prevention and wellbeing outcomes for serving and ex-serving Australian Defence Force (ADF) members.

-The DVSC assists the Defence and Veterans' Service Commissioner to perform their statutory functions.
-The Commissioner and the Commission are independent from all other government and non-government entities in the Defence and veteran ecosystem.
-The DVSC is separate from the Australian Defence Force, the Department of Defence, and the Department of Veterans' Affairs.
+The DVSC assists the Defence and Veterans’ Service Commissioner to perform their role.
+The Commissioner and the Commission are independent from all other government and non-government entities.
+The DVSC is separate from the Australian Defence Force, the Department of Defence, and the Department of Veterans’ Affairs.

 “Current oversight mechanisms do not enable system-wide visibility to reveal what is and is not working to reduce rates of suicide and suicidality among serving and ex-serving ADF members.
 Opportunities are being lost for systemic reforms to prevent suicide and suicidality among this cohort.
 In the absence of a new entity, oversight will remain fragmented and the impact of interventions may be limited.”